-And the old stereotype that cannabis makes you “lazy” might even have advantages in this case: perhaps cannabis use reduces the motivation to use opiates.
+Maybe the old stereotype that cannabis makes you “lazy” has advantages in this case: Cannabis-use reduces the motivation to use opiates.
 “I can get stoned [on cannabis] and become carefree.
 I might not care about doing my homework, but I also don’t care about getting dope.
 I’m just content to be high,” says James.

 It’s an idea that’s familiar to Joe Schrank, founder of the Los Angeles-based cannabis-inclusive treatment center High Sobriety.
 Schrank refers to cannabis as “the condom of the Drug War,” pointing out that it can be central in harm reduction when it comes to more lethal substances.
 Some research seems to suggests a correlation between cannabis use and a reduction in opioid intake or related overdose deaths.

 CBD on its own may also be effective in reducing opioid use and overdose fatalities.
 According to research…the anti-inflammatory effects of CBD—unlike opioids—not only helps with pain, but can treat the underlying source of pain.

 For starters, explains Dr. Julie Holland, psychiatrist and author of The Pot Book, cannabis could magnify pain relief for people already using opioids, thus allowing them to use a lower dose and experience fewer side effects.
 In a 2018 study published in the European Journal of Internal Medicine, researchers found that, for cancer patients in need of painkillers, cannabis could stop opioid dependency before it even starts.
 “Cannabis is helpful when it comes to reducing opioid consumption, to increase quality of life and to reduce pain, nausea, and vomiting,” lead researcher Lihi Bar-Lev Schleider says.
 Within six months of initial intake, cannabis patients who participated in the study were able to lower their dose of opioid painkillers.